Brishawon/WHSTechNotes/journal.md

 1.I like the football because you can get agresive
 2. no but i seen clips
 3. i think it went good for the sea hawks

+# February 23, 2026

+The tecnology i will usd is my own reason why is i could go on any site, on theres is will have options on it.